Academic Program Review

 - Discussion of the program-level student learning outcomes, including where and how these outcomes are assessed throughout the program

-- A curriculum map or equivalent demonstrating where and how specific outcomes are achieved, as well as where and how college competencies are developed and/or enhanced
+- A curriculum map or equivalent demonstrating where and how specific outcomes are achieved, as well as where and how Essential Learning Outcomes (undergraduate) and/or Graduate Student Outcomes are developed and/or enhanced

 - A description of how the program’s curriculum is constructed from introductory to advanced levels.
 This should include a discussion of the scope and significance of the introductory courses in the major and how such courses lay the groundwork for upper-level courses in the program

-- A description of how the curriculum has changed over the past five years in response to assessment data
+- A description of how the curriculum has changed over the past seven years, to include changes made in response to assessment data

 - A thorough review of the capstone or other culminating academic experience in the program that highlights the student’s application of knowledge and preparation for careers and/or advanced study in this and/or related fields